Quick summary

 Successful recourse to an action for a declaration of nullity makes it possible to set aside or alter the original decision where it was accompanied or preceded by procedural defects in the proceedings.
 By procedural defects we mean defects in the procedure itself, for example, where the case was decided by a judge or a presiding judge who was excluded, or where a matter was decided not by the court at all but by another body, or where a party was deprived of the opportunity to be heard by the court.
 They must be distinguished from so-called substantive errors of law, where the court misapplied the legal rule under which it was ruling.

 An action for a miscarriage of justice may be brought by a party to proceedings who has not been fully satisfied by the decision of the court or has suffered prejudice to his rights.
 An action may also be brought by a person who has been deprived of the opportunity to be heard by the court in the course of the proceedings as a result of the court’s incorrect conduct.
-Under the conditions specified in the Code of Civil Procedure, interveners, the Public Prosecutor’s Office and the Office for the Representation of the State in Property Matters are also entitled to bring an action.
+Under the conditions specified in the Code of Civil Procedure, interveners, the Public Prosecutor’s Office, the Office for State Representation in Property Matters and the Children’s Ombudsman are also entitled to bring an action.

 The action shall be admissible against: